 Key values:

- Quick Ratio is very helpful for investors to judge the company’s financial health.
+Quick Ratio is very helpful for investors to judge the company’s financial

 Formula: